 While the lack of a proper pumice stone attachment is disappointing, the Ivation foot spa does make up for its shortcoming by providing a very solid foot spa.

-Much like the ACEVIVI foot spa, the Kendal FB09 features two sets of massagers, one set of circular vibrating massagers and another set of corncob massagers in the middle, though it doesn’t have as many rollers as the former.
+Much like the ACEVIVI, the Kendal FB09 features two sets of massagers, one set of circular vibrating massagers and another set of corncob massagers in the middle, though it doesn’t have as many rollers as the former.

 Managing large foot spas can be a pain though, since the more water they can hold, the heavier they end up getting, and the more difficult it is to move around them.

-Thankfully, the Kendal FB09 has a set of wheels at the bottom of the device, so rolling it around from the bathroom isn’t a chore, nor is too much of a hassle to empty out the tub, thanks to a drainage pipe located towards the back.
+Thankfully, the Kendal FB09 has a set of wheels at the bottom of the device, so rolling it around from the bathroom isn’t a chore, nor is too much of a hassle to empty out the tub, thanks to a drainage pipe located towards the back.show less

-For extreme cases like these, you need something that is equipped to take care of them thoroughly, and the ArtNaturals foot spa is just right for the job.
+For extreme cases like worn-out heel and even fungal infections of the feet, you need something that is equipped to take care of them thoroughly, and the ArtNaturals foot spa is just right for the job.

 Stretching your tight and stressed feet in the warm, bubbling bath provided by the ArtNaturals is just pure ecstasy, and no matter how sore your feet are, it’s nothing a short session in the ArtNaturals foot spa can’t fix.

 With adjustable heat controls to finely tune the temperature exactly how you like it and switching bubbles on or off with the push of a simple button, you have the freedom of setting your foot bath exactly how you like it.
 And that’s pretty great, especially when you’re trying to relax the day’s pain and stress away.

 However, when it comes to something as serious as Athlete’s foot, a simple foot massage session isn’t going to cut it, and this is where the ArtNaturals truly shines.